ojutalayomi/pidgin/INSTALLATION.md

 ## Summary

-After following this guide, you'll be able to use the `pidgin-compiler` command from anywhere on your system, just like any other command-line tool.
+After following this guide, you'll be able to use the `pidgin` command from anywhere on your system, just like any other command-line tool.
 The compiler will be available in your PATH and ready to run any `.pg` file.